-- elect two Class II Directors to serve until the 2027 Annual Meeting of Stockholders, specifically and as nominated by the Board of Directors: Colm Barrington and Austin C. Willis.
-The Board of Directors recommends that you vote FOR this proposal; - approve an amendment to the Company's Amended and Restated Certificate of Incorporation to provide for officer exculpation.
-The Board of Directors recommends that you vote FOR this proposal; and - cast an advisory vote ratifying the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for fiscal year ending December 31, 2024.
+- elect two Class III Directors to serve until the 2028 Annual Meeting of Stockholders, specifically and as nominated by the Board of Directors: Brendan Curran and Charles F. Willis, IV.
+The Board of Directors recommends that you vote FOR this proposal; and - cast an advisory vote ratifying the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for fiscal year ending December 31, 2025.
 The Board of Directors recommends that you vote FOR this proposal.

-The Board of Directors has fixed the close of business on April 5, 2024, as the record date for determining those stockholders who will be entitled to notice of and to vote at the meeting.
+The Board of Directors has fixed the close of business on April 7, 2025, as the record date for determining those stockholders who will be entitled to notice of and to vote at the meeting.
 The stock transfer books will not be closed between the record date and the date of the meeting.
 A quorum comprising the holders of the majority of the outstanding shares of our common stock on the record date must be present or represented for the transaction of business at the Annual Meeting.
 Accordingly, it is important that your shares be represented at the meeting.

-Access and Log-in Instructions for Virtual Annual Meeting
+Access and Log in Instructions for Virtual Annual Meeting

 Register prior to the Annual Meeting at www.proxydocs.com/WLFC using your unique 12-digit or 16-digit control number included on your proxy card or on the instructions that accompany your proxy materials.
 You will be able to attend the Annual Meeting by following the instructions that will be emailed to you upon completion of such registration.
-Online access to the Annual Meeting will open at 10 a.m., Eastern Time, to allow time for you to log-in prior to the start of the live audio webcast of the Annual Meeting at 11 a.m., Eastern Time.
+Online access to the Annual Meeting will open at 9 a.m., Eastern Time, to allow time for you to log in prior to the start of the live audio webcast of the Annual Meeting at 10 a.m., Eastern Time.